-One of my favorite adventures on Corfu is renting a private boat for the day to explore the secluded coves, sea caves and soaring cliffs on the island's west coast – the moonlike rocks of Paradise Beach are a particularly epic stop.
+One of my favorite adventures on Corfu is renting a private boat for the day to explore the secluded coves, sea caves and soaring cliffs on the island’s west coast – the moonlike rocks of Paradise Beach are a particularly epic stop.
 Boat rentals are available at agencies up and down the west coast – with or without a captain (no boat license required for the small boats in Greece).

 Avli is a beautiful restaurant setting on Garitsa Bay that serves up a fresh selection of seafood, and classic Greek cuisine.